YashJain14/Mini-Twitter/README.md

 - `templates/index.html`: HTML template for the user interface.
 - `index.py`: Main FastAPI application file.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs, feature requests, or suggestions.

 ## License

 This project is licensed under the [MIT License](LICENSE).